-Educational media, equipment, and assistance in their use are provided in the Learning Center for individuals for class assignments or personal enrichment.
-The Learning Center has a collection of over 3,900 nonprint titles in a variety of formats, including video cassettes, phonodiscs, and compact discs.
-The Learning Center provides a microcomputer laboratory for computer literacy courses and computer-based laboratory assignments in several subject areas.
+Educational media, equipment, and assistance in their use are provided in the Crouch Learning Center for individuals for class assignments or personal enrichment.
+Included in Media Services is a collection of over 3,900 nonprint titles in a variety of formats, including video cassettes, phonodiscs, and compact discs, as well as a microcomputer laboratory for computer literacy courses and computer-based laboratory assignments in several subject areas.
 An extensive collection of computer software is available.